 When you select a custom base type, a dialog will display, allowing you to select which costs to include.
 See Custom F&A Base Types for details.

 This section of your worksheet displays calculated totals, with one column for each period, and one for the All Periods value.
-The following image shows an example of this section.
+The following image shows an example of this section for a budget with APL Fixed Fee included.

 - Total Direct Costs – the total of all salary, benefit, and other cost entries

-- Facilities and Administrative – the amount of F&A, with details when the section is expanded
+- Facilities and Administrative – the amount of F&A, with details when the subsection is expanded

-- Total Worksheet Costs – the total of the direct costs plus F&A
+- Total Worksheet Costs – the sum of the Total Direct Costs and the F&A

 - Total Direct Costs